The Branches of Accounting

 24/7 customer service

-A wide range of specialized fields falls under the umbrella of accounting, each of which has its own set of procedures, guidelines, and methods.
+A wide range of specialised fields falls under the umbrella of accounting, each of which has its own set of procedures, guidelines, and methods.
 Among the key areas of accounting are:

 The creation and distribution of financial statements for users, including creditors, investors, and regulators, is referred to as financial accounting.